zethon/zethon.github.io/_posts/2020-12-08-simple-cmake-to-compile-resources.md

 title: Simple CMake to Compile Resources
 date: '2020-12-08'
 ---
-Recently I have been working on a project that has a [Simple Web Server](https://gitlab.com/eidheim/Simple-Web-Server), so I needed a way to server HTML files to the user.
+Recently I have been working on a project that has a [Simple Web Server](https://gitlab.com/eidheim/Simple-Web-Server), so I needed a way to serve HTML files.

-Of course the first thing I did was turn to Google!
-Since I am working in C++ I went looking for `c++ cmake compile resources` and the first thing I found was [this](https://vector-of-bool.github.io/2017/01/21/cmrc.html).
-However this project was much much more involved than I needed, going so far as to implement a mini-filesystem, much like Qt's resource system.
+I went to Google and searched `c++ cmake compile resources`.
+The first project I found was [this](https://vector-of-bool.github.io/2017/01/21/cmrc.html).
+However this project was much more involved than I needed, going so far as to implement a mini-filesystem, much like Qt's resource system.

-What I implemented is much more simple.
-It takes the resource and compiles it into a header file, compiling the entire content of each resource into a `const char[]`.
+What I wasnted was more simple.
+I wanted to take a resource, compile it into a header as a `char` array.
+This was my solution:

 ```cmake
 function(generate_header INPUTFILE OUTPUTFILE VARNAME)